remy/rmurphey/public/blog/building-for-http2.md

 - All users have to download the whole large file again whenever something changes — even something small.
 - Even when *nothing* changes, a short cache time means repeat visitors may end up re-downloading the scout frequently.

-Adding HTTP/2 to the mix — that is, flipping the switch that gets your server to start speaking HTTP/2 to browsers that understand it — has a nominal positive impact the performance of an app crafted for maximum performance on HTTP/1.
+Adding HTTP/2 to the mix — that is, flipping the switch that gets your server to start speaking HTTP/2 to browsers that understand it — has a nominal positive impact on the performance of an app crafted for maximum performance on HTTP/1.
 Indeed, the applications most likely to see big improvements without big changes are applications whose deployments were poorly designed in the first place.

 To see performance gains in a well-engineered deployment, we'll have to re-engineer the deployment itself.